remult/remult/docs/docs/ref_remult.md

 * **args**
     - the arguments to send to the backend method

-## apiClient
-The api client that will be used by `remult` to perform calls to the `api`
-## context
-context information that can be used to store custom information that will be disposed as part of the `remult` object
 ## onFind
 A helper callback that can be used to debug and trace all find operations.
 Useful in debugging scenarios